satrapu/aspnet-core-logging/README.md

 - Ensure you have an Auth0 account; if you don't have, sign-up for one [here](https://auth0.com/signup)
 - Create an API as instructed [here](https://auth0.com/docs/getting-started/set-up-api)
 - Get a client ID and a client secret used for generating access tokens when running integration tests, as instructed [here](https://auth0.com/docs/quickstart/backend/aspnet-core-webapi/02-using)

+## Setup local development environment

+In order to run this application locally, you need to setup some things first, like: run PostgreSQL and pgadmin via Docker Compose, create a PostgreSQL database using EF Core database migrations, etc.

 ### Setup local persistence services